 I’ve made a very deliberate effort to serve my second child smoothies from soon after she started solids to make sure that she grew up regularly exposed to them.
-I hoped that she’d love them and that I’d have them as an easy meal option—I almost never offered them to my oldest and she’s never taken to them now when I do.
-I plan to do the same with my youngest kiddo and look forward to sharing this one with him.
+I hoped that she’d love them and that I’d have them as an easy meal option—and I’m so glad that she loves all smoothies!

 TIP: For babies under the ages of one, use a nondairy unsweetened nut or seed milk to avoid both cow’s milk and added sugars.

 - Fresh or frozen banana